MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the Active Directory site to which computers belong.

 An Active Directory site is one or more well-connected TCP/IP subnets that allow administrators to configure Active Directory access and replication.